PacktPublishing/Node-Cookbook-3rd-Ed/3-Using-Streams/content.md

 ```

 The `__filename` variable is provided by Node, it holds the absolute path
-of the file currently being executed (in our case it will point to the `index.js`
-file in the `self-read` folder).
+of the file currently being executed (in our case it will point to the `index.js` file in the `self-read` folder).

-The first thing to notice is that this method is synchronous.
+The first thing to notice is that this method appears to be synchronous.

 Normally when we work with I/O in Node we have to provide a callback.

 Streams abstract this away by returning an object instance that represents the entire contents of the file.

 How do we get the file data out of this abstraction?

-We can extract data from the stream using the `data` event.
+One way to extract data from stream is by listening to the `data` event.

 Let's attach a data listener that will be called every time a new small chunk of the file has been read.